asokoloff/django-object-permissions/README.md

 "permissionable" objects.
 Parties can be individuals or groups.

-* To incorporate parties and permissionable objects into an application data model, the developer subtypes models provided in this
+* To incorporate parties and permissionable objects into an application data model, the developer subclasses models provided in this
 application: Party and PermissionableObject.

 * All permission information can be derived from the data in a single,